Zubax/gridsens_gs2/README.md

 The steps above will produce the following outputs in the build output directory:

-* `com.zubax.*.application.bin` - application binary suitable for bootloading, with correct image CRC.
+* `com.zubax.*.application.bin` - application binary suitable for bootloading, with the correct application descriptor.
 * `com.zubax.*.compound.bin` - above image combined with the bootloader; can be flashed on an empty MCU.
-* `compound.elf` - ELF file with embedded bootloader and correct image CRC; can be used for symbol debugging.
-Since this ELF includes the bootloader and has correct image CRC, it can be flashed and executed directly with an SWD debugger, no extra steps required.
+* `compound.elf` - ELF file with embedded bootloader and correct application descriptor; can be used for symbol debugging.
+Since this ELF includes the bootloader and has correct application descriptor, it can be flashed and executed directly with an SWD debugger, no extra steps required.

 ## Loading the firmware